mojaloop/license-scanner-tool/README.md

 You can also use license_scanner to scan the a repo as part of a CI step, which defines common steps using `make`, and a common default config in `config.toml`

 Refer to `config.ci.toml` for an example of how to set up this tool for running as part of a CI process.

+>_Note:_ You can also find a complete example of license-scanner in action on the [ml-api-adapter](https://github.com/mojaloop/ml-api-adapter/blob/master/.circleci/config.yml)

 In short: